RedSkunk/StockLookup/README.md

 A Static frontend search is also **not feasible**, because stocks are listed and delisted **every day**

 In the end, the best way to implement stock symbol autosuggest is to create our own.

-### How

-Every day, the list of stocks are fetch directly from nasdaq into our database.
-This list is then searchable through API calls.

 # Technology